-A spectro-temporal analysis was performed with custom-written codes using the Seewave R package (Sueur et al., 2008) implemented in R (R Core Team, 2015).
-We first studied the spectral properties of the remaining background noise of the experimental room (electric noises and remaining low frequency noises from the rest of the building), using 20 examples of 0.5 second fragments.
-Since the first quartile (Q25) of the normalized spectrum of the background noise was 250Hz and the grunts are low frequency vocalisations, we decided to remove all frequencies below 200Hz in order to focus on the most relevant frequencies, using a 0.2-8 kHz bandpass filtering ('fir' function).
-As a consequence, all results presented in this study are on a 0.2-8kHz frequency range, and no conclusions on possible frequency components of grunts below this 200Hz threshold can be drawn here.
-To measure grunt duration, a 5% to maximal amplitude threshold was used ('timer' normalisation, the following spectral parameters were calculated using the function).
-After 'specprop' function (FFT with Hamming window, window length = 512, overlap = 50%): mean (Q50), first (Q25) and third (Q75) quartiles, interquartile range (IQR), centroid and standard deviation (all in Hz).
-The grunt dominant frequency (in kHz) was also calculated ('dfreq', 50% overlapping FFTs, window length = 512), which is the mean over the grunt duration of the frequencies of highest energy of each window.
-Frequency peaks were detected and the minimal and maximal peaks were kept as descriptors ('fpeaks' function, window length = 512, peak detection threshold = 10% of the normalized amplitude).
-Measures of noisiness and entropy of the grunts were assessed using: Shannon entropy (sh), Spectral Flatness (Wiener entropy, sfm) and Entropy (H) [combining both Shannon and Temporal envelop entropy, length = 512, Hilbert envelop).
+A spectro-temporal analysis was performed with custom-written codes using the Seewave R package (Sueur et al., 2008) implemented in R (R Core Team, 2022).
+We first studied the spectral properties of the remaining background noise of the experimental room (electric noises and remaining low frequency noises from the rest of the building), using 20 examples of 0.5 second fragments and compared it with the general frequency range of the grunts.
+To avoid measuring masking effect of the background noise, grunts were filtered using a 0.2-8 kHz bandpass filtering ('fir' function).
+As a consequence, all results presented in this study are on a 0.2-8 kHz frequency range, and no conclusions on frequency components of grunts below this 200 Hz threshold are drawn

+218 here.
+Several acoustic parameters were then extracted from each grunt.
+To measure grunt duration, a 5% to maximal amplitude threshold was used ('timer' function).
+After normalisation, the following 219 220 spectral parameters were calculated using the 'specprop' function (FFT with Hamming window, window length = 512, overlap = 50%): mean (Q50), first (Q25) and third (Q75) quartiles, 221 222 interquartile range (IQR), centroid and standard deviation (all in Hz).
+The grunt dominant frequency 223 (in kHz) was also calculated ('dfreq', 50% overlapping FFTs, window length = 512), which is the 224 mean over the grunt duration of the frequencies of highest energy of each window.
+Frequency peaks 225 were detected and the minimal and maximal peaks were kept as descriptors ('fpeaks' function, 226 window length = 512, peak detection threshold = 10% of the normalized amplitude).
+Measures of 227 noisiness and entropy of the grunts were assessed using: Shannon entropy (sh), Spectral Flatness 228 (Wiener entropy, sfm) and Entropy (H) [combining both Shannon and Temporal envelop entropy, 229 length = 512, Hilbert envelop).
 Two vocal scores were used: the logarithm of grunt duration and a built-in spectral vocal score with all spectral parameters (see below).
-A table describing mean and range of variation of each acoustic parameter in the relevant contexts of the study is available in the supplementary material (table S4).
+A table describing mean and 230 231 range of variation of each acoustic parameter in the relevant contexts of the study is available in the 232 supplementary material (table S4).